About Young Money Matters

 Who is behind Young Money Matters?

 Hi, my name is Finlay and I am the founder of Young Money Matters.
-I am 18 years old and am studying Economics at the London School of Economics and Political Science (LSE).
-I have just finished A-Levels in Mathematics, Further Mathematics, Economics, Geography and Biology.
+I am 19 years old and am studying Economics at the London School of Economics and Political Science (LSE).

 In an attempt to solve this problem, I was inspired to do more research and spread the information to as many people as possible.
 That’s why I started Young Money Matters!
 I believe my age gives me an advantage, as I can act as an example and guide our generation to financial freedom.